olebeck/matrix-hookshot/docs/setup/webhooks.md

 If the body contains a `html` key, then that key will be used as the HTML message body in Matrix (aka `formatted_body`).
 A `text` key fallback MUST still be provided.

+If the body contains a `raw` key, this will be sent as the Matrix event content.

 If the body *also* contains a `username` key, then the message will be prepended by the given username.
 This will be prepended to both `text` and `html`.

 If the body does NOT contain a `text` field, the full JSON payload will be sent to the room.
 This can be adapted into a message by creating a **JavaScript transformation function**.